matildabrown/rWCVP/README.md

 rWCVP is a package for accessing and using plant name and distribution data from the [World Checklist of Vascular Plants](https://powo.science.kew.org//)

+\[!WARNING\] The next version of rWCVP is currently in active development - we will be back on CRAN soon!
+In the meantime, please install via GitHub (see below).

 ## Installation